reza-abdi7/edinet-etl/README.md

 - `config/settings.env`: General configuration settings
 - `.env`: Secret API keys and credentials

-Create an API key by signing up
+Create an API key by signing up by provided links at the top.
+Create an Environment file ".env" (exact same name) and paste the API key as a variable "API_KEY"

 ## Configuration